RobDWaller/code101/README.md

 </ul>
 ```

+If will output a bullet pointed list:

+- Item One
+- Item Two
+- Item Three

 ## What is CSS?

 Cascading Style Sheets allow you to style HTML markup.
-They allow you to add color, font styles, structure, layout and much more.
+You can add color, font styles, structure, layout and much more.

 CSS is based around selectors which allow you to select elements from within an HTML document and apply styles to them individually.

-As an example the following selector would turn our list items above green.
+As an example the following `li` selector would turn our list items `<li>` above green.

 ```css
 li {